-Our BPCA officer spoke to his lawyer Tahir Bashir of CLASS who informed us that the hearing has been set for the 12th February 2019.
+Our BPCA officer Mehwish Bhati has kept in touch with the case and spoke spoke to his lawyer Tahir Bashir of CLASS who informed us that the hearing had been set for the 12th February 2019.

 An appeal has been submitted in the high court against the decision of session court Rawalpindi for the life imprisonment of Zafar Bhatti.

 Nawab Bibi (70-year-old) the wife of Zafar Bhatti has been in the care of the BPCA for some time and she was also approached us concerning her husband.

 Mehwish Bhatti said:

 "It was distressing to find out after speaking with sister Nawab that she is going through severe health issues.
 Recently she developed double pneumonia and there has been no one to look after her and help her recover.
 Zafar and Nawab have no children and she is advancing in years."